Grand Canal (China): Historical sections

 As well as its present-day course, fourteen centuries of canal-building have left the Grand Canal with a number of historical sections.
 Some of these have disappeared, others are still partially extant, and others form the basis for the modern canal.
 The following are the most important but do not form an exhaustive list.

 Jia Canal

-In 12 BCE, in order to solve the problem of the Grand Canal having to use 160 km of the perilous course of the Yellow River in Northern Jiangsu, a man named Li Hualong created the Jia Canal.
+In 12 BC, in order to solve the problem of the Grand Canal having to use 160 km of the perilous course of the Yellow River in Northern Jiangsu, a man named Li Hualong created the Jia Canal.
 Named after the Jia River whose course it followed, it ran 140 km from Xiazhen (modern Weishan) on the shore of Shandong's Weishan Lake to Suqian in Jiangsu.
 The construction of the Jia Canal left only 100 km of Yellow River navigation on the Grand Canal, from Suqian to Huai'an, which by 1688 had been removed by the construction of the Middle Canal by Jin Fu.